ahmedelshehe/movie_app/README.md

 - Download The app
 - - Open the App in you favorite ide
-- Create a dart file with the name constants with the following code
+- Create a dart file with the name [constants.dart] in lib/constants directory with the following code

 ```